lunch-corp/yamyam-lab/README.md

 Poetry (version 2.1.1)
 ```

-Python version should be higher than `3.11`.
+Python version should be `3.11.x`.

 ```shell
 $ python --version